SAP/ui5-tooling/docs/pages/SAPUI5.md

 # Consuming SAPUI5 libraries

 !!! info
-    **Make sure you have installed the latest UI5 CLI in version 2.0 or later:**
+    **Make sure you have installed the latest UI5 CLI in Version 2.0 or later:**

 ## Overview

 SAPUI5 libraries are hosted on the public npm registry at `registry.npmjs.org`.
 However, you should not install them using node package managers like npm or Yarn.
 Instead, please let the UI5 Tooling handle them by following this guide.

 ## Usage
-Since version 2.0 the UI5 CLI will automatically download all required framework dependencies of a project if they are defined in the corresponding `ui5.yaml` configuration.
-They will be cached in a `.ui5` directory located in your users home directory.
-This happens transparently whenever you are executing `ui5 serve` or `ui5 build` commands.
+Since Version 2.0 the UI5 CLI will automatically download all required framework dependencies of a project if they have been defined in the corresponding `ui5.yaml` configuration.
+They will be cached in a `.ui5` directory located in your users' home directory.
+This happens transparently whenever you execute the `ui5 serve` or `ui5 build` commands.

-All non-framework dependencies, like reuse libraries or UI5 Tooling extensions should still be maintained as npm dependencies in the projects `package.json`.
+All non-framework dependencies, such as reuse libraries or UI5 Tooling extensions, still need to be maintained as npm dependencies in the projects `package.json`.
 At the same time, framework dependencies listed in the `ui5.yaml` should not be listed in the `package.json`.

 ## Configuration